mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 ## Messages

+### Serial

-* Messages over serial are supposed to be sent from buffers when a new-line is sent.
+Messages over serial are supposed to be sent from buffers when a new-line is sent.
 However, spurious new-lines seemed to be commonly inserted.
 The best solution seemed to be to send serial messages ending with a new-line, but also to include our own end-of-message character: _#_.
 New lines are then used purely to trigger a buffer flush and send; they are stripped from incoming messages, and buffered until a _#_ is read, which indicates the message has been received completely.
 Any non-newline left-over after the _#_ is buffered as the start of the next message.

+### Radio

+* All messages over radio are broadcasts, rather than point-to-point messages.
+The links between masters and minions in the message diagrams below are therefore somewhat implied; all micro:bits in range hear the message, and at least partially unpack it, but whether they do anything more depends on the message content.

-* Messages over radio are broadcast at a certain power, and on a certain group.
+* Messages over radio are broadcast with a customisable transmit power.
+Generally, we transmit at maximum power, except for the infection broadcast message, which we sent at a power level defined as an epidemic parameter.

+* The micro:bits listen, and broadcast on a certain group - a bit like a channel; they can be members of one group at a time.
 Groups are designed to separate messages so that they are only received by those interested in them.
-We use two groups, one for _REGISTERED_ micro:bits, and another for _UNREGISTERED_ - which group messages are being sent in will be shown on each diagram.
-Radio power is assumed to be maximum, unless otherwise specified; the infection broadcast is the message where the power level is a parameter of the epidemic.
+We use two groups, one for _REGISTERED_ micro:bits, and another for _UNREGISTERED_.
+Thus messages requesting registration are ignored all the while the epidemic is in progress, and are only noticed in the registration window at the start of the epidemic.

-* As message over radio are all broadcasts, rather than point-to-point, the links between masters and minions in the message diagrams below are all somewhat implied.
-Broadcasts are received by all micro:bits in range, but what each micro:bit does when it hears the message is decided by decoding the contents, and seeing from that context whether the broadcast is relevant for that micro:bit at that time.

-* Messages over radio appear to be limited to 28 bytes - not the 32 that the micro:bit documentation reports.
+* Messages over radio appear to be limited to 28 bytes in length - not the 32 that the micro:bit documentation reports.

-* Chars are a byte long, shorts are 2 bytes long, and int and floats are 4 bytes long.

-* See [src/microbit-projects/include/microepi.h](src/microbit-projects/include) for code that represents all of these messages.

 ### Identification of micro:bit